Chris-airobot/PhD_first_demo/README.md

 - Also checked the "gpd" package in low-level, and realize the grasp pose published is in "base_link" frame
 - Switching from "tool_frame" to "end_effector_link" fixes the problem of the axis of ArUco makrer goes up
 - Still unclear about the reason why the pose is not correct

+## Dec 6:
+- Finally fixed the problem of wrong graps pose, it is actually due to the different settings bettwen the kinova_gen3_lite robot's end effector's frame axis and the UR series robot's end effector's frame axis
+- Changed the Grasp Pose transformation